MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 Vespucci has a fast way to add turn restrictions.
 Note: if you need to split a way for the restriction you need to do this before starting.

-* select a way with a highway tag (turn restrictions can only be added to highways, if you need to do this for other ways, please use the generic "create relation" mode, if there are no possible "via" elements the menu item will also not display)
+* select a way with a highway tag (turn restrictions can only be added to highways, if you need to do this for other ways, please use the generic "create relation" mode)
-* select "Add restriction" from the menu
+* select "Add restriction" from the menu (if there are no possible "via" elements the menu item will not be displayed)
-* select the "via" node or way (all possible "via" elements will have the selectable element highlighting)
+* select the "via" node or way (only possible "via" elements will have the touch area shown)
 * select the "to" way (it is possible to double back and set the "to" element to the "from" element, Vespucci will assume that you are adding an no_u_turn restriction)
-* set the restriction type in the tag menu
+* set the restriction type in the property editor

 ### Vespucci in "locked" mode